-Orthotic devices are a great tool that can be used to fix a number of common foot complaints.
+Orthotic devices are a great tool that can be used to fix a number of common foot complaints such as heel pain.
 Whether you get an over-the-counter shoe insert from a pharmacy or invest in prescription, custom-made orthotics, you are sure to reap the benefits that orthoses offer.

 Store-Bought Shoe Inserts

 Shoe inserts can be purchased over-the-counter at your local pharmacy, with no prescription necessary.
 They can protect your feet and skin, offer support, and provide extra cushioning, but they can’t correct underlying issues that may be behind your foot pain.
 However, many people find that using shoe inserts help minimize symptoms and ease discomfort.
 Some common types of shoe inserts include:

 - Arch supports: Whether you have high arches or flatfeet you can definitely find pain relief with the use of an arch support.
 These simply slip into your shoes and follow along your foot’s natural arch.

 - Insole liners: These also slip into your shoes to provide extra cushioning.
 They can be made of different material (gel, foam, or plastic), it just depends on what you find most comfortable.

 - Heel liners: These are used most often in people who have thinning fat pads on their heels or suffer from tendinitis or plantar fasciitis.
 A heel cup fits into the heel area of the shoe and offers more cushioning than just the shoe itself.